ElenaCoder/node.js-course/nodemoviedb/README.md

 ## Project Description

-The goal of this project was to create a RESTful API that allows users to interact with a **movie** database.
+The goal of this project was to create a secure RESTful API that allows users to interact with a **movie** database.
+The API endpoints are protected using authentication with JSON Web Tokens (JWT) and password hashing with bcrypt.
 The root endpoint of the REST API is http://localhost:3000/api/movies.

 REST API has the following endpoints and actions: